 Removal of a director

 The dismissal of directors can be done by an ordinary resolution before the end of their term.
 The resolution should be passed at the general meeting involving all the shareholders and the director who is involved in the matter should be present and have the right to speak.
-In certain situations, for instance, when the director is declared bankrupt or mental incompetent, his position as a director will be terminated automatically.
+In certain situations, for instance, when the director is declared bankrupt or mentally incompetent, his position as a director will be terminated automatically.
 The company should inform the Registrar within 15 days if the company confirms the removal.

 Register of directors